sohnlab/NPS-analysis-JOVE/README.md

 	* `wC` must be passed as an argument
 * `mNPS_readJOVE()`
 	* `wC` must be passed as an argument
+	* calculate average velocity in ref segments of unequal lengths

 ### updates 04.30.2020
 * inputs & outputs for processing functions